 The collection sites include retailers, Solid Waste Commissions (including events) and Redemption Centres (bottle return depots).
 The program supplies collection sites standard reusable collection bins and other containers such as drums.
 A hauler contracted to the program collects the filled bins from the collection sites and replaces them with empty bins.
 The hauler consolidates the filled bins at the warehouse and ships full loads to processors for recycling.

-242,287 litres of paint were collected during the year.
-The volume of leftover paint processed during the year and the method of disposal is as follows:
+The program collected 268,880 litres of paint during the year.
+The volume of leftover paint processed during the year and the method of disposal follows:

 Percentage of Leftover Paint by Disposal Method